Gayathriraj18/Palindrome/README.md

 Step 6: Save the program and run the program in visual studio 2022.

 ## Program:

+Developed by : Gayathri A

+Register Number : 212221230028

 ```
 using System;
 namespace Palindrome